 - Chill again for 1 hour or more before serving.

 Tips and Techniques

-- Replace milk with chocolate powder if desired.
+- Replace the powdered milk with chocolate cocoa powder, if desired.

-- Add any extracts or essence you prefer; e.g., mango, banana, pineapple, etc.
+- Add any extracts or essences you prefer, e.g., mango, banana, pineapple, etc.

 - Make sure the mixture is sufficiently chilled.
 This will make the dough easier to shape.